What is a HIPAA Compliant Server?

 The HIPAA does not mandate the use of a dedicated server, but we strongly advocate for it.
 If you prefer to sign up with a shared hosting plan, make sure that your account is compliant with the technical safeguards under the Security Rule.

-HIPAA requirements for servers
+HIPAA Compliant Server requirements

 HIPAA hosting requirements are categorized into administrative (policies, procedures, staff training), technical (encryption, data storage, audit controls) and physical safeguards (access to servers, data redundancy and failure requirements).